 Functionally, S mode supports the same basic services as the underlying Windows 10 license.
 Microsoft targets schools in particular and wants educators to have the necessary tools for class management.
 However, S mode also removes some significant capabilities to get these results.

 Next, Microsoft Edge is the default browser in S mode, and you can’t change this setting.
-In theory, if other browsers have Windows Store apps, you could use them.
-But this hasn’t happened yet, and links will always default to Edge.
 Again, Microsoft’s reason for this is greater control over security.
 Similarly, Bing is the default search engine for S mode activities.

 Startup times and app activities are generally faster in S mode, which is a plus.
 The reason for the speed is that there are no Windows legacy apps to slow things down.
 As long as you aren’t eating up too much RAM, S mode is positively snappy.
 Files automatically save in the cloud via OneDrive, which helps avoid bloat on smaller hard drives.
 Basic Windows features like Cortana, Windows Hello facial recognition, and Windows Ink for stylus use also remain.